Tram: Power supply

 Electric trams use various devices to collect power from overhead lines.
-The most common device found today is the pantograph, while some older systems use trolley poles or bow collectors.
-Ground-level power supply has become a recent innovation.
-Another new technology uses supercapacitors; when an insulator at a track switch cuts off power from the tram for a short distance along the line, the tram can use energy stored in a large capacitor to drive the tram past the gap in the power feed.
-A rather obsolete system for power supply is conduit current collection.
+The most common device is the pantograph, while some older systems use trolley poles or bow collectors.
+Ground-level power supply has become a more recent innovation.
+Another technology uses supercapacitors; when an insulator at a track switch cuts off power from the tram for a short distance along the line, the tram can use energy stored in a large capacitor to drive the tram past the gap in the power feed.

 The old tram systems in London, Manhattan (New York City), and Washington, D.C., used live rails, like those on third-rail electrified railways, but in a conduit underneath the road, from which they drew power through a plough.
-It was called Conduit current collection.
+It was called conduit current collection.
 Washington's was the last of these to close, in 1962.
-Today, no commercial tramway uses this system.
-More recently, a modern equivalent to these systems has been developed which allows for the safe installation of a third rail on city streets, which is known as surface current collection or ground-level power supply; the main example of this is the new tramway in Bordeaux.
+No commercial tramway uses this system anymore.
+More recently, an equivalent to these systems has been developed which allows for the safe installation of a third rail on city streets, known as surface current collection or ground-level power supply; the main example of this is the new tramway in Bordeaux.

 Ground-level power supply

-A ground-level power supply system also known as surface current collection or alimentation par le sol (APS) is an updated version of the original stud type system.
+A ground-level power supply system, also called surface current collection or alimentation par le sol (APS), is an updated version of the original stud type system.
 APS uses a third rail placed between the running rails, divided electrically into eight-metre powered segments with three-metre neutral sections between.
 Each tram has two power collection skates, next to which are antennas that send radio signals to energize the power rail segments as the tram passes over them.

 Older systems required mechanical switching systems which were susceptible to environmental problems.
-At any one time no more than two consecutive segments under the tram should actually be live.
-Wireless and solid state switching remove the mechanical problem.
+At any one time no more than two consecutive segments under the tram should be live.
+Wireless and solid state switching eliminate mechanical problems.

 Alstom developed the system primarily to avoid intrusive power supply cables in the sensitive area of the old city of old Bordeaux.